LibreBooking/app/plugins/Authentication/Saml/SamlReadme.txt

 =======================
-Setting up the Saml Authentication plugin for Booked Scheduler version 2.4
+Setting up the Saml Authentication plugin for LibreBooking version 2.4
 =======================
 Changes:
 2012/05/17 - Created by Gail Preuninger